 The Drexel Fund seeks visionary founders who are interested in gaining access to the support necessary to take a dream for a new, sustainable, replicable high-performing private school model from possibility to reality.

-The Drexel Fund Founders Program is a one-year paid fellowship that helps outstanding leaders already on the path to launching a school continue to plan and open an innovative and effective private school in one of The Drexel Fund’s target states: Florida, Wisconsin, Indiana, Ohio, Louisiana, and Tennessee The sixth cohort of the Founders Program is designed for entrepreneurs who will begin the fellowship in Summer 2022 and be ready to launch a new private school in Fall 2023.
+The Drexel Fund Founders Program is a one-year paid fellowship that helps outstanding leaders already on the path to launching a school continue to plan and open an innovative and effective private school in one of The Drexel Fund’s target states: Florida, Wisconsin, Indiana, Ohio, Louisiana, Tennessee, and North Carolina.
+The seventh cohort of the Founders Program is designed for entrepreneurs who will begin the fellowship in Summer 2023 and be ready to launch a new private school in Fall 2024.

 Through the fellowship, school founders will develop their school’s education model and finalize the nuts and bolts of their school launch, including board and budget development, market analysis, facility location, student recruitment and staff hiring.
 Founders will create a plan that will make it possible for their school to achieve top-tier results for children while maintaining a sustainable financial model.